 Meanwhile, Princess Carolyn is trying to adopt the child she desperately wants, but as a busy woman with an overwhelming job and the neediest clientele imaginable, her efforts to “have it all” are crumbling.

-Diane’s story hit me hard, but as a working mother, Princess Carolyn’s near wrecked me.
+Going through a divorce myself, Diane’s story hit me hard, but as a working mother, Princess Carolyn’s near wrecked me.
 We as women have learned that the “have it all” concept is an unfair expectation solely placed upon one gender, but we still want it.
 We want it so much, to the point where anything less seems impossible.
 When work and children are your two great loves and desires, how can you have anything but “it all”?
 But efforts to make that work can be brutal.
 I felt palpitations every time Princess Carolyn’s phone rang while she attempted to impress the potential birth mother of a child she wants to adopt, my heart sinking with her realization that her dream is out of her reach, that it’s her fault simply because she is a woman with a career she cares about and needs to nurture.

 Since its inception, BoJack Horseman has made us face the various ways we as humans try and fail to hold in our pain, shame, and darker instincts.
 Life is messy and overwhelming, and we’re all just trying to keep it together.
 But nothing held together with pills, swallowed pain, and frayed rope can last, and eventually life blows up.
 It’s ugly and hard, but it’s real.
 And that kind of real is something only BoJack Horseman can give us, and for that, we are achingly grateful.